- 1 Introduction

 Watchful Waiting and Active Surveillance

-Watchful waiting is a symptom-guided approach to prostate cancer management where definitive therapy is often deferred and hormonal therapy is initiated at time of symptomatic disease.
+Watchful waiting is a symptom-guided approach* to prostate cancer management where therapy is deferred and initiated at time of symptomatic disease.
+The intent is not curative.

 The mainstay surgical treatment for prostate cancer consists of a radical prostatectomy.
 This involves the removal of the prostate gland, resection of the seminal vesicles, along with the surrounding tissue +/- dissection of the pelvic lymph nodes.